Start a National Plant Collection

 Where to start?

-If you don't have a particular plant group in mind, take a look at our Missing Genera page.
-We are currently seeking collection holders for these plant groups and would love to hear from you.
+If you don't have a particular plant group in mind, take a look at our Missing Collections page.
+There are still lots of plant groups looking for people to take care of them and we would love to hear from you.

 Fill in the simple, one page proposal form and send it back to us, along with a list of plants.
 You don’t need a large collection of plants at this stage, it can be a statement of intent.
-Feel free to get in touch with us or your local coordinator if you have questions at this stage.
+Feel free to get in touch with us or your local coordinator if you have questions.

 The Proposal will be passed on to our Plant Collections Committee (PCC), a panel of horticulture experts who can provide advice, direction and contacts to help you get started.
 This committee meets quarterly.